 I want you to go through a little more details of your timeline.

-And you know, the the moments that stuck out the most for you in terms of that sort of set the stage that they had at least more power than they ever had before, and the danger, of course, arises if you have power, you're going to abuse that power.
+And, you know, the moments that stuck out the most for you in terms of that sort of set the stage that they had at least more power than they ever had before.

 And in fact, it happened.

-Well, just like civil libertarians warned after 91, when we make changes for all the right reasons to try to make it better so that we can better protect ourselves uh against terrorism and things like that, there tends to be abuses and the intel community, especially bad actors will use that to go too far and maybe swing the pendulum in the wrong direction.
+Well, just like civil libertarians warned after 9-11, when we make changes for all the right reasons to try to make it better so that we can better protect ourselves against terrorism and things like that, there tends to be abuses.

 But one thing that didn't get a lot of attention that is pretty clear in the timeline is that anti-Russian Ukrainians allegedly helped coordinate and execute a campaign against Trump in partnership with the Democratic National Committee and news reporters.

-That's foreign influence in our election, uh, not to mention the foreign influence of the Yemen born ex-British spy, Christopher Steele, who we know is integrally involved and the FBI used him and used his political opposition research.
+Not to mention the foreign influence of the Yemen-born ex-British spy, Christopher Steele, who we know is integrally involved, and the FBI used him and used his political opposition research.

 We know about the orchestrated leaks that I've gone through some of those one right after the other in order, some of them on completely false information, but all of them anti-Trump.

-So all of them one way or another design again in what seems like an orchestrated operation against President Trump.
+So all of them one way or another design, again, in what seems like an orchestrated operation against President Trump.

 So those are just a few things.